Vielauge/Vielauge.github.io/about.md

 # About
-(last edited 12.11.2022)
+(last edited 28.12.2022)
-You can find me on twitter (@vielaugen, @vielauge), kaggle (Vielauge), git (Vielauge) and at home (Holger).
+You can find me on mastodon (@vielaugen@sigmoid.social, @Vielauge@muenchen.social), kaggle (Vielauge), git (Vielauge) and at home (Holger).

 ## Who am I
 Once upon a time (1975) I was born in Augsburg, Germany.
 I studied statistics (diploma) in Munich and lived there for a while.
 I married and had two children.
 My wife died 2019, after 2 years struggling with cancer.
 I am single parenting with my two sons born 2006 and 2010.
-I am working at an clinical research organization over 25 years now.
+I am working at an clinical research organization over 20 years now.
 In the moment I work only two days a week.
 I have a girl friend living 12 km away with two younger children.
 My main interests are: My family, data science and climate catastrophe.